Are you looking to add dramatic impact and Oriental feel to your space? Consider the organic feel and Zen vibes offered by Japanese sliding doors.

 However, the use of these doors as exterior walls are largely absent in more modern construction.
 Think security and energy efficiency, neither of which are qualities of the thin wood and paper.

-But when used as interior dividers, they do well to alter the size and use of various rooms in a home, creating a new space with the simple slide of a divider.
+But when used as interior room dividers, they do well to alter the size and use of various rooms in a home, creating a new space with the simple slide of a Japanese room divider.

 Shōji also make very interesting doors for closets, pantries, and other smaller rooms or spaces, adding an unexpectedly chic element to a usually mundane space.